Frequently Asked

 When will I receive my BOTOX® Savings Program* check?

-Upon approval, expect your check to arrive in the mail within 2-3 weeks from claim submission.
-If you do not receive your check by then, or if you lose your check, please call 1-800-44-BOTOX to speak to a representative.
+Upon approval, you will be mailed a check for your eligible OOP costs up to the allowed amount.
+Expect to receive your check 2-3 weeks after submitting your claim as long as documentation is complete.
+If you do not receive it by then or if you lose your check, please call 1-800-44-BOTOX to speak to a representative.

 How to Enroll